Currency:USD $

 Key Considerations for Paladin Players

-If you're beginning with Paladin or revisiting it after some time, focus on ensuring your core combos align with your burst windows.
+If you're beginning with Paladin or revisiting it after some time, focus on confirming your core combos align with your burst windows.
 Here’s a quick checklist:

-• Ensure Atonement and Blade combos fit within the burst window.
+• Confirm Atonement and Blade combos fit within the burst window.

 • Avoid using non-damage-efficient abilities like Fast Blade or Riot Blade during a burst.